RichRadics/nycsubway/README.md

 ##### Subway route layer

 The subway route layer was simple to design, being just a set of *d3* paths loaded from a GeoJSON file.
 Using a narrow stroke-width for the paths, and a unique colour would make the subway routes clear.

+##### Manhattan layer

+The Lower Manhattan layer was similar to the subway layer, a set of *d3* paths loaded from a GeoJSON file.
+I used a white border and a 25% opacity background to highlight this area.

 ##### Data point layer